opmyth/opmyth.github.io/_pages/about.md

 ### *AI MSc Student* | *Computer Vision Researcher* | *Machine Learning Specialist*

-I'm a Computer Science graduate with a minor in Statistics and Data Analytics from UAE University (GPA: 3.83/4.0), currently pursuing an Artificial Intelligence MSc at the University of Edinburgh.
-I work as a part-time researcher under the supervision of Dr. Abdelrahman Eldesokey (Postdoctoral Research Fellow at KAUST) on cutting-edge research in vision-language models and schematic diagram generation.
-I am broadly interested in computer vision and its intersection with artificial intelligence, aiming to contribute to methods that enhance visual understanding and practical applications."
+I'm currently pursuing an Artificial Intelligence MSc at the University of Edinburgh, building on my Computer Science background with a minor in Statistics and Data Analytics from UAE University.
+I work as a part-time researcher under the supervision of Dr. Abdelrahman Eldesokey (Postdoctoral Research Fellow at KAUST), focusing on cutting-edge research in vision-language models and schematic diagram generation.
+My research interests lie at the intersection of computer vision and artificial intelligence, where I aim to develop methods that advance visual understanding and create meaningful real-world applications.

 ### **Experience**

+- **Part-time Researcher** under **Dr. Abdelrahman Eldesokey - KAUST Collaboration** - Sep 2024 - Present
+  - Beginning research on the relationship between generation and understanding capabilities in vision-language models

 - **Research & Development Analyst (Graduate Development Program)** at **THIQAH - Riyadh, KSA** - Apr 2025 - Sep 2025
   - Developed AI components and integrated them into an Internal Smart Bidding platform, including building the UI and deploying on ArgoCD infrastructure.